AlekseiSkr/cs2-dotnet-game/README.md

 > *Work in branches, make sure to co-author when possible.*

-> *Help each-other when needed, and write clean code!*
+> *Help each-other when needed and write clean code!*
 ❤️

 ### Game Story